 When a tortoise has kidney hyperfiltration, its urine will be dark and contain too many blood cells.
 This is a sign of a damaged kidney; if it continues for too long, it can result in kidney failure.

 Pyramiding is the excessive, upward growth of the scutes on a tortoise shell.
-This kind of shell deformity indicates that something is wrong with the tortoise’s diet or lifestyle.
+This shell deformity indicates something is wrong with the tortoise’s diet or lifestyle.

 Excessive pyramiding can lead to mobility issues, interfere with lung function, inhibit mating, and prevent female tortoises from laying eggs properly.

-Excessive protein consumption causes pyramiding because the nutrients a tortoise needs to grow its scutes are different than those needed to grow its bones or carapace.
+Excessive protein consumption causes pyramiding because the nutrients a tortoise needs to grow its scutes differ from those needed to grow its bones or carapace.

-To grow their bones, tortoises need calcium, phosphorus, and other minerals.
-According to São Paulo State University, tortoises need a lot of starch to grow their carapace.
+Tortoises need calcium, phosphorus, and other minerals to grow their bones.
+According to São Paulo State University, tortoises need starch to grow their carapace.

 Their research revealed that a high starch diet resulted in rapid carapace growth but poor bone density.
 Meanwhile, the Journal of Animal Physiology and Animal Nutrition proved that excessive dietary protein accelerates pyramiding in tortoises.